embracenothing/yplusplus/README.md

 - workout 3: peek walls (usp, scout, ak, mfa1-s, galil, famas, krieg, aug, deag, awp)
 - workout 4: 1 bot rush react (usp, scout, ak, mfa1-s, galil, famas, krieg, aug, deag, awp)

-Use C key to restart current activity.
+C key restarts current activity.

 All of the presets have the extended arena enabled and you should be moving as much as possible, only stopping to shoot/spray. (thanks, furiousss <3)